simonmichael/hledger_site/quickstart.md

 # hledger Quick Start

 Welcome!
-You've found the newest intro to hledger.
-This one aims to distill just the most needed practical info to help you get productive as quickly as possible.
+This hledger intro aims to distill just the most needed practical info to help you get productive as quickly as possible.
 When you want more detail, follow links to the [full website] (and particularly the [hledger manual]).

 [full website]:   https://hledger.org
 [hledger]:        hledger.html